1. Complete your application

 Accept the offer letter we send you to start mentoring!

 Management.
-Technical product specification writing, KPI and OKR setting, technical product roadmap development, project organization tools, and technical product documentation.
+Technical product specification writing, KPI and OKR setting, product roadmap development, project organization tools, product documentation, and leadership experience.

 All mentor candidates must have had more than 2 years of full-time work experience in their area of expertise.